From migration to geoengineering, climate risks threaten more conflict | Science-Environment

 Without coordinated policies on both issues, the world "risks more contestation and conflict without any mechanism for addressing that at the international level," said Erin Sikorsky, deputy director of the Washington-based Center for Climate and Security.
 So-called "solar geoengineering" techniques, in which particles could be sprayed into the planet's stratosphere to deflect more sunlight away from a heating Earth, are of particular concern, she told the Thomson Reuters Foundation.

 "The transition from concepts of climate security to implementation is critical and urgently needed," she added.
-Analysts said they hoped that NATO countries meeting on June 14 might agree for the first time to push ahead with a climate programme aimed at addressing some of the issues.
+Analysts said they hoped that NATO countries meeting on June 14 might agree for the first time to push ahead with a climate action plan aimed at addressing some of the issues.

 With U.S. President Joe Biden pushing for climate action, "it's time to seize the initiative and not miss this moment", Sikorsky said.
 She said climate risks are starting to be integrated into peacebuilding efforts, with a climate adviser appointed to a peacekeeping mission in Somalia and language about climate change in peace agreements in West Africa.